 - San Diego State University

 - Massachusetts State Department of Public Health

-CORD has a federal steering committee with representatives from a variety of agencies concerned with health, children, and families, including the Centers for Medicare and Medicaid Services, the Health Resources and Services Administration, and the Administration on Children and Families.
-Using the approach used in the Healthy Communities Study, CDC also has reached out to external experts, including NCCOR members, for guidance and advice in planning and carrying out this intervention.
+CORD had a federal steering committee with representatives from a variety of agencies concerned with health, children, and families, including the Centers for Medicare and Medicaid Services, the Health Resources and Services Administration, and the Administration on Children and Families.
+Using the approach used in the Healthy Communities Study, CDC has reached out to external experts, including NCCOR members, for guidance and advice in planning and carrying out this intervention.

 In February 2015, Childhood Obesity released a special issue on CORD including nine articles and an accompanying editorial.
 The articles describe how CORD builds on existing work, uses stakeholders’ perspectives of problems and feasible solutions, and leverages state and local infrastructure in three states.